mikenicholson/passport-jwt/README.md

 The jwt authentication strategy is constructed as follows:

-    new JwtStrategy(secretOrKey, options, verify)
+    new JwtStrategy(options, verify)

-`secretOrKey` is a string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.

 `options` is an object literal containing options to control how the token is extracted from the request or verified.
+* `secretOrKey` is a REQUIRED string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.
 * `issuer`: If defined the token issuer (iss) will be verified against this value.
 * `audience`: If defined the toekn audience (aud) will be verified against this value.
 * `tokenBodyField`: Field in a request body to search for the jwt.
 Default is auth_token.